Last Revised: 2011-09-01

 SECTION 2.
 Revenues

 Membership revenues will be through the AASHTO pooled-fund voluntary assessment for Member States Agencies and fees from any Government Agency or Organization and Industry Members.
-Revenues received from Member State Agencies through the AASHTO Voluntary Contribution process will be held by AASHTO and dispersed as required for operation of WSHEMA through its contractor, the NCPP.
+Revenues received from Member State Agencies through the AASHTO Voluntary Contribution process will be held by AASHTO and dispersed as required for operation of WSHEMA through its contractor, NCPP.
 Non-AASHTO Agency memberships, registration fees, exhibitor fees, or funds received for purposes consistent with WSHEMA programs, operations and functions will be managed by NCPP and dispersed for the operation and programs of WSHEMA.

 SECTION 3.
 Expenditures